ministryofjustice/itpolicycontent/content/accessing-MoJ-IT-Systems-From-abroad.md

 ---
-title: Accessing MoJ IT Systems From Abroad
+title: Accessing MOJ IT Systems From Abroad
 ---

-In general, it is acceptable for MoJ users to access MoJ services from abroad, and to do this using their MoJ equipment.
+In general, it is acceptable for MOJ users to access MOJ services from abroad, and to do this using their MOJ equipment.

 But before you travel, consider:

-*   If you need to take MoJ IT equipment abroad or access MoJ IT systems to do your job?
+*   If you need to take MOJ IT equipment abroad or access MOJ IT systems to do your job?
 *   If the business need can be met in another way or by someone else?
 *   If you just need to manage your inbox while away, whether you can delegate permissions to your inbox to a colleague to manage on your behalf?

 As a government official travelling overseas, you should consider that you may be of interest to hostile parties regardless of your role.
-By following MoJ policies and processes, you can help reduce the risk to yourself and limit the damage of exposure of sensitive information.
+By following MOJ policies and processes, you can help reduce the risk to yourself and limit the damage of exposure of sensitive information.

 Special case: If you are national security cleared to ‘Enhanced SC’ or DV levels, you must also contact [Corporate Security](mailto:corporatesecuritybranch@justice.gsi.gov.uk) branch before travelling, regardless of whether the trip is for business or personal reasons.

-If you need to access MoJ services from abroad and visiting one of the following countries, you must seek permission from your line manager and SCS/Governor first.
+If you need to access MOJ services from abroad and visiting one of the following countries, you must seek permission from your line manager and SCS/Governor first.
 If they approve, submit your request to [Operational Security](mailto:operationalsecurityteam@justice.gsi.gov.uk), giving at least 14 days’ notice.
 This is because it may be necessary to apply additional technical controls to protect you, your device, and any data they can access.

 *   China
 *   Cyprus